-Northbrook Primary School Sports Premium Allocation Statement
+Northbrook Primary Academy Sports Premium Allocation Statement

-At Northbrook Primary School, we believe that Physical Education and Sport have a vital role to play in the social, moral, spiritual, cultural development of our pupils.
+At Northbrook Primary Academy we believe that Physical Education and Sport have a vital role to play in the social, moral, spiritual, cultural development of our pupils.
 P.E is vitally important in giving pupils the knowledge, understanding and the skills to make a positive impact on their own health and well-being.

 Our P.E curriculum aims to provide pupils’ increasing self- confidence and self-esteem through an ability to manage themselves successfully in a variety of situations.
 Pupils will have the opportunity to participate in a wide range of sports and physical activities, carried out in a safe and supportive environment, where teamwork, effort and success is celebrated.